bantaba/iac-vibe-infra/README.md

   - Check that DNS suffixes are appropriate for the target cloud (e.g., .windows.net vs .usgovcloudapi.net)
   - Ensure service endpoints and private DNS zones use cloud-specific naming conventions
   - Validate that all Azure services are available in the target cloud region
+- **Security Center Issues**:
+  - Verify you have Security Admin or Contributor permissions at the subscription level
+  - Check that Microsoft Defender plans are available in your Azure subscription type
+  - Ensure security contact email addresses are valid and accessible
+  - Validate that Log Analytics workspace exists before Security Center deployment
+  - Confirm auto-provisioning settings are compatible with your VM configurations
+  - Check that Defender plan pricing tiers are supported in your target region

 ## Contributing